Cytochrome c: Inhibition of apoptosis

 One of the ways cell apoptosis is activated is by release of cytochrome c from the mitochondria into cytosol.
 A study has shown that cells are able to protect themselves from apoptosis by blocking the release of cytochrome c using Bcl-xL.
-Another way that cells can control apoptosis is by phosphorylation of Tyr48, which would turn cytochrome c into an anti-apoptotic switch.
+Another way that cells can control apoptosis is by phosphorylation of Tyr48, which turns cytochrome c into an anti-apoptotic switch.